 Introduction

 What is a Care Pathway?
 5

-What is the knee joint?
+What is the Hip Joint?
 6

-What is a knee replacement surgery?
+What is a hip replacement surgery?
 7

+Before your surgery

 Preparing for your surgery 8

-Exercise program 11
+Exercise program before your surgery 11

-Preoperative clinic visit 12
+Pre-operative Clinic visit

 Phone call from Admitting 14

-Cancelling your surgery 15
+Cancelling your surgery

-Washing 16
+Washing

 What to eat and drink 17

 What to bring to the hospital 18

-Day of Surgery
+Day of surgery

-At the hospital: Admitting area 19 In the operating room 20
+At the hospital: Admitting area 19

+In the Operating Room 20